alcapitan/atui/README.md

 ![GitHub milestone](https://img.shields.io/github/milestones/progress/alcapitan/atui/2?label=issues%20in%20milestone)
 ![GitHub repo size](https://img.shields.io/github/repo-size/alcapitan/atui)

+## This version is now unsupported !

+Attention, version 0.3 is now end of life.
+Its last version is v0.3.2.
+From now on, there will be no more patches for this version.
+It is strongly advised to update ATUI to a supported version.

 ## This library is still under development !

 Currently, there is beta versions which you can use, but keep in mind it's still in development !